-- 16.2 As local plans are prepared, consultation shall occur with the school boards and other relevant partners to confirm additional school needs and specific locations for future school sites. - a.
+- 16.2 As local plans are prepared, consultation shall occur with the school boards and other relevant partners to confirm additional school needs and specific locations for future school sites.
+The preferred location for a high school at the present time is on land-within the highway business area south of the hamlet of Conrich. - a.
 The high school should be located in the Northwest Neighbourhood Area within the Community Core. - 16.3 The amount of land dedicated for a future school site should be consistent with the size requirements delineated in the reserves agreement between Rocky View County and the school boards.
-Current size requirements are 10 acres for an elementary school, 15 acres for a middle school, and 25 acres for a high school. - 16.4 Proposals for school sites that vary from the agreed upon size requirements (as per Policy 16.3) shall require the agreement of the appropriate school board and the County. - 16.5 Redesignation and subdivision applications for school sites shall address land use compatibility matters, servicing needs, transportation requirements, and ensure the site is of sufficient size to accommodate parking needs. - 16.6 School sites should provide suitable land for active playfields and park space to meet the needs of students and should be connected to the community through trails, pathways, and/or sidewalks.
+Current size requirements are 10 acres for an elementary school, 15 acres for a middle school, and 25 acres for a high school. - 16.4 Proposals for school sites that vary from the agreed upon size requirements (as per Policy 16.3) shall require the agreement of the appropriate school board and the County.

+- 16.5 Redesignation and subdivision applications for school sites shall address land use compatibility matters, servicing needs, transportation requirements, and ensure the site is of sufficient size to accommodate parking needs. - 16.6 School sites should provide suitable land for active playfields and park space to meet the needs of students and should be connected to the community through trails, pathways, and/or sidewalks.